Canadian Sanctions Related to Central African Republic

 - a prohibition on the export of arms and related materiel to CAR or to any person in CAR;

-- a prohibition on the provision, to any person in the CAR, of technical assistance related to military activities;
+- a prohibition on the provision, to the CAR or to any person in the CAR, of technical or financial assistance related to military activities or armed mercenaries;

 - an assets freeze against persons designated by the UN committee established by Resolution 2127 (2013) to oversee the sanctions against CAR (the 2127 Committee); and